tahirs95/AppointmentScheduler/README.md

 # AppointmentScheduler
 A Django based web app to schedule appointments for the doctor.
+The web app uses stripe as payment method and Skype interviews are held between doctor and patient.
 <br>
 <h1>Patient View:</h1>